 Remember that things can get a bit crazy when expectations are not met.
 Whether it happens to you or to people around you... there is stress when flights are missed or cancelled or when extra baggage fees are charged.
 Take a breath before reacting!
 This is TRUE YOGA!

-If mantra practice is part of your Yoga... sit and chant silently to yourself ‘Om Namah Shivaya’ to stay focused... be sure not to miss your plane through.
-If mantra is too ambitious for the airport... do something to keep your mind engaged: puzzles, reading, movies, music...
+If mantra practice is part of your yoga... sit and chant silently to yourself ‘Om Namah Shivaya’ to stay focused... be sure not to miss your plane through.
+If a mantra is too ambitious for the airport... do something to keep your mind engaged: puzzles, reading, movies, music...

-Set your watch / phone and internal clock to the time zone that you are traveling to as soon as you are on the plane.
+Set your watch/phone and internal clock to the time zone that you are travelling to as soon as you are on the plane.
 Get in the mindset of your destination.